Potential advert date: to be confirmed

 - Gynaecological cancers

-Research Training Fellows will normally be expected to enrol for a higher degree.
 A Fellowship will only be awarded to an applicant who has been accepted for a place in a department with established expertise in the specified field.
-Candidates must provide evidence of previous interest and training in research methodology.
-Both the training and research project must be capable of being brought to a conclusion within the duration of the Fellowship.
-Applications may be made for the financial support of work already in progress, or for a new project, provided a substantial element of training is provided during the course of the work.
+Evidence must be provided of previous interest and training in research.
+Both the training and research project must be capable of being brought to a conclusion within the duration of the award.
+Applications may be made for the financial support of work already in progress, or for a new project, provided a substantial element of training is provided (ideally recognised by a higher degree) during the course of the Fellowship.